Did you know?

 Eventually, Gray Mackenzie's Contract came to an end.
 By then Jeddah Port was fully functional.

-Later, it emerged that several British Consultancies had been in discussion with Saudi Ports about Jeddah Port.
-These Consultancies were supported by the British Government.
+Later, it emerged several British Consultancies, supported by the British Government had been in discussion with Saudi Ports Authority about Jeddah Port.

 OPEN MENU